jayaskren/CompressedLists/README.md

-This collections allows a developer to store strings and integers in a compressed format without tons of overhead.
+This collections allows a developer to store strings and integers in a compressed format with minimal overhead.

 # CompressedLists